decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## Using items

-To use a smart item, simply drag it into your scene.
-Run a preview of your scene to interact with the item in its default way.
+To use a smart item, drag it into the scene like any other item.
+It will already include a default behavior, run a scene preview try it out.

-You can configure smart items to behave in custom ways.
-For example you can change what sounds a door plays when opened, how far a platform moves, etc. Select an item in the Editor to view all of its properties on the right.

 Some items you can find include: